WE’VE HELPED HUNDREDS OF CLIENTS SUCCESSFULLY NAVIGATE THE MAZE OF DIVORCE AND FAMILY LAW.

-Determining whether the property is marital or nonmarital is a crucial first step in determining the equitable distribution of property.
-Marital assets are subject to distribution while non-marital assets remain the property of the individual spouse.
-Marital assets are those assets and liabilities acquired during the marriage, with some exceptions, and the appreciation in value of non-marital assets.
-Assets and liabilities acquired before the marriage are considered to be “nonmarital” and are not distributed.
+The distinction is important because marital assets are subject to distribution while non-marital assets remain the property of the individual spouse.
 The party who acquired the nonmarital asset or liability will keep it free from the claims of the other spouse.

 - Each spouse’s contribution to the marriage, including time spent on the care and education of the children and services as a homemaker.